Online MBA vs. Full-Time On-Campus MBA: Which Is Better For You?

 Determining whether a Master of Business Administration will help you reach your goals may be straightforward – even after you factor the time commitment and ROI of an MBA into your decision-making process.
 Choosing the right business school program may be more challenging.
 Graduate business degree programs now come in various formats, which means you need to carefully consider the benefits of online MBA programs vs. traditional MBA programs plus the virtues of other, less common MBA formats.

 In some respects, on-campus, early career and online MBA degree programs tend to be quite similar.
 Most have roughly equivalent admissions standards and confer the same highly respected degree: the Master of Business Administration.
-However, traditional programs typically require students to make a full-time commitment, while online and other programs are more often a flexible, part-time MBA options.
+However, traditional graduate programs typically require students to make a full-time commitment, while online and other programs are more often a flexible, part-time MBA options.
 Programs also vary significantly from institution to institution when it comes to curricula.
-Many online and on-campus MBA programs cover business management fundamentals with few or no electives or concentrations, though industry-specific MBA programs are increasingly common.
+Many online and on-campus MBA programs cover business management fundamentals with few or no electives or concentrations, though industry-specific curriculums are increasingly common at the more forward-thinking, flexible MBA programs.

 The top online MBA programs and other alternative MBA programs closely mirror the student experience offered in traditional MBA programs while providing more flexibility.
 Students enrolled in SMU Cox School of Business’ part-time online MBA programs, for example, study the same concepts with the same faculty.
 MBA Direct program and MBA Online program enrollees have the same access to career counseling and placement services.
 Remember that this isn’t universally true – nor will it necessarily be the deciding factor in your decision.
 You have to identify what you need and want most from an MBA program, look critically at what on-campus, online and other MBA programs have to offer and then compare your priorities to the features common to online and traditional MBA programs.